 Various locations; doughzonedumplinghouse.com

 Dough Zone is a chain, but it’s a local chain, started in Bellevue in 2014.
-It’s since grown to eight locations in the Seattle metro area and the Bay Area, with two more in the works.
+It’s since grown to nine locations in the Seattle metro area (with a tenth location opening in Woodinville soon).
 The restaurant feels more upscale than its neighbors in Seattle’s International District, but the prices are lower than those at the gold standard of dumplings, Din Tai Fung (which does not sell its dumplings frozen).
 Frozen xiao long bao, $35 for 50 dumplings, are a bit smaller than those from XCJ.

 Ping’s Dumpling House

 Another tiny shop in the ID.
 The menu here is handwritten on a white board.
 The proprietor of Ping’s Dumplings, Ping Liu, is the nicest lady; she even tried to give us a free milk tea.
 (Seriously?)
 Ping handmakes her dumplings and her prices are unbeatable. $30 for 50 dumplings.